|Rihanna. She has cooperated with established celebrities such as Eminem|

 What if there is an inherent morality embedded in our reality?
 What if it can be shown to appear spontaneously from the primordial Chaos/Paradox and thus provide another sense in which random indifferent Paradox emulates ‘God’?

 Well, modern computer studies of some notable paradoxical situations have revealed that this may indeed be the case.
-The studies suggest that an individual being’s or a species’ success in any uncontrolled, iterated, competitive evolutionary process is correlated with the following characteristics.
-The more a living thing follows these 'rules,' the more successful it will be (no consciousness required):
+The studies suggest that an individual being’s or a species’ success in any uncontrolled, iterated, competitive evolutionary process is correlated with certain key behaviors and attributes.
+The better a living thing performs in following these 'rules,' the more successful it will be (no consciousness required):

-- Be nice: cooperate (offer trust and respect), never be the first to act selfishly.
+- Be nice.
+Cooperate with others by default: freely offer trust and respect; never be the first to act selfishly.

 - Be forgiving: cooperate with a ‘sinner’ who returns to cooperation.
 Do this generously and immediately.
 Do not hold a grudge.